Natasha0203/Building-a-MST-Correlation-Network-in-R/README.md

-# Building a a Minimum Spannig Three in R
+# Building a a Minimum Spannig Three in R, based on a Correlation Matrix
-The code builds a MST (Minimum Spanning Three) network in R, using the Prim algorithm, based on a correlation matrix.
-Aftear that, transform the vertices and links data ina a three columns data set.
+The code builds a MST (Minimum Spanning Three) network in R,  based on a distance correlation matrix.
+The code shows how a step-by-step procedure from the tidy data to the MST table csv file: it measures the correlation matrix and the distance correlation matrix; builds a MST and aftear that, transform the vertices and links data into a three columns data set.